MirrorCheck: Efficient Adversarial Defense for Vision-Language Models: Additional Empirical Results

-Rather than using Stable Diffusion in \ours{}, we leverage UniDiffuser T2I model \citep{bao2022all} and ControlNet \citep{zhang2023adding}. \textbf{Key Takeaway}: We observe better accuracies using UniDiffuser, compared to using Stable Diffusion.
-We also observe better accuracies using ControlNet, compared to using Stable Diffusion, and slightly better overall accuracies compared to UniDiffuser.
-Tables \ref{unidiff-sim} and \ref{control-sim} show the similarities when using UniDiffuser-T2I \citep{bao2022all} and ControlNet \citep{zhang2023adding} for image generation and the CLIP models for evaluation, while Tables \ref{tab:DetectionresultsUD} and \ref{tab:DetectionresultsCN} show the detection accuracies.
+\paragraph{Generalization across Encoders and T2I Models.} We present the results of the vanilla variant of \ours{}. \cref{tab:sim} and \cref{tab:Detectionresults} shows the performance.
+Here, we leverage UniDiffuser T2I model \cite{bao2022all} and ControlNet \cite{zhang2023adding}.
+We observe better accuracies using UniDiffuser, compared to using Stable Diffusion.
+We also observe better accuracies using ControlNet, compared to using Stable Diffusion, and slightly better overall accuracies compared to UniDiffuser. \cref{unidiff-sim} and \cref{control-sim} show the similarities when using UniDiffuser-T2I \cite{bao2022all} and ControlNet \cite{zhang2023adding} for image generation and the CLIP models for evaluation, while \cref{tab:DetectionresultsUD} and \cref{tab:DetectionresultsCN} show the detection accuracies.
+Overall, we show that our approach is agnostic of and generalizes across encoders and T2I models.